-We can calculate how much time the motor should turn at a given velocity for it to reach the required position, but this will not be necessary.
-In such cases, it would be much easier to use the motor.run_for_degrees()
+We could calculate how long the motor should rotate at a certain speed in order to reach the required position, but in this case that is unnecessary.
+Instead, it is much easier to use the motor.run_for_degrees() command.

 To access the full video please subscribe to FLLCasts.com